-CHN supports legislation that restores voting rights to currently and formerly incarcerated persons at the federal level, such as the Democracy Restoration Act.
+CHN supports legislation that restores voting rights to currently and formerly incarcerated persons at the federal level.

 CHN supports stronger gun violence prevention laws and programs to prevent the senseless violence that continues to threaten children's safety and the safety of our communities, with a focus on non-punitive community-based violence prevention and intervention models that treat violence like a public health issue.